maniospas/smoll/docs/reference.md

 ## pointers

-Pointers reference specific memory locations in buffers, which you can use to safely move data around while sharing only one memory address.
+Pointers reference specific memory locations in buffers.
+Use them to quickly move data around while sharing only one memory address.

-Pointers are unstable in that they become invalid later in the code.
+Pointers are unstable in that, for safety, they become invalid whenever any buffer is resized.
 Being invalid means that they can not be read from or copy data to them.
-Still, invalidation ensures safety.

 Obtain a `const` pointer from a buffer whose pointed memory location cannot be modified per `ptr = buf[element]&`, and a `mut` pointer per `ptr = buf[element]&&`.

 `ptr..` dereferences pointers onto local objects.
 For example, `ptr...field` gets a field from an object stored